maiertech/website/src/routes/posts/how-to-use-github-cli-to-configure-ssh-authentication-to-github/index.md

 different ways, each of which requires a different authentication method:

 - **Website:** authenticate with username, password and 2FA.
-- **Command line:** authenticate with personal access token or SSH key.
+- **Command-line:** authenticate with a personal access token or SSH key.
-- **VS Code:** authenticate with OAuth token (which is automatically created upon first login with VS Code).
+- **VS Code:** authenticate with OAuth token (which is automatically created upon the first login with VS Code).
 - **GitHub CLI:** authenticate with OAuth token for commands using the GitHub API and one of the command line authentication methods mentioned above for basic commands such as cloning, fetching, pulling and pushing.